Skip to content

 Apply blur and adjust

-Choose "Blur" from the masking options and adjust the intensity slider.
+Choose "Blur" from the masking options and set the conceal level.
 Preview the result instantly before exporting.

 Step 04